royveshovda/busy_lights/README.md

 # Busy Lights
 Simple solution for running Elixir, Phoenix and Nerves on a Raspberry Pi Zero with the BLINKT hardware module attached.
 Purpose: Show a synchronized light on web, and all attached RPi Zeroes.
-Usa case for myself is to show if I am accupied in a meeting.
+Use case: for myself is to show if I am accupied in a meeting or not.

 ![](docs/media/demo.gif)

-This repo is not in a very public state.
+This repo is not in a very public friendly state.
 If you want to replicate any of this work, feel free to reach out using issues on this repo, and I can explain the missing details.

 # Hardware
 [Details can be found here](docs/hardware.md)

 # Developing
 ## To get started